 Animals cannot stay at the shelter because of the communal living environment; some women and children may be allergic to or fearful of them.

 However, you have options for your pet.
 There are some new programs specifically geared to help women fleeing abuse.
-Let us explore you, the options for your pet staying safe.
+Let us explore with you, the options for your pet staying safe.

 The First Strike's "In Trust" Program will temporarily house and care for your pets while you are in transition.
 However, in order to be eligible, you need a referral from a shelter worker and your pet must have up-to-date vaccinations.
 If your pets do not have all the vaccinations up to date let us help find a local veterinarian who may be able to provide the service at minimal or no costs.